nottrobin/docs/src/en/howto-updateseries.md

 above recommended method.
 Instead we need to upgrade the existing machine manually and update the agent data, as shown here:

-!!!
-Negative "Warning":
+[note=negative title="Warning"]
 This method should be approached with caution.
 After the series is updated on an existing machine, the unit agent may not restart cleanly depending on software dependencies (e.g. software installed with `pip` may need to be installed in a new location or an application's version was updated without intent).
+[/note]

 #### Update series for new units

-!!!
-Note:
+[note]
 If you are using a version of Juju prior to 2.3 follow the instructions for [updating an application's series][app-update].
+[/note]

 Let Juju know what series should be used for any new units of the application: